 A shield building surface visual inspection history is provided in Attachment 3.
 The Maintenance Rule Structure Evaluation from June 1999 and November 2005 identified surface cracks, but since they were all less than 1/16 inch, the cracks were found to be acceptable.
 Since May 1996, the surface visual inspections of the shield building exterior have identified concrete spalling above the original construction opening.
-The concrete spalling above the original construction of the various grout tubes used for closing the blockout as shown on drawing C-112 detail 1.
-Previous inspections of the shield building exterior surface did not identify symptoms that would signify the presence of the concrete laminar cracking.
+The concrete spalling above the original construction opening coincides with the location of the various grout tubes used for closing the blockout as shown on drawing C-112 detail 1.